edge-servers/immunity-users/README.rst

 Authenticating with the user token
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The authentication class ``openwisp_users.api.authentication.BearerAuthentication``
+The authentication class ``immunity_users.api.authentication.BearerAuthentication``
-is used across the different OpenWISP modules for authentication.
+is used across the different Immunity modules for authentication.

 To use it, first of all get the user token as described above in
 `Obtain Authentication Token <#obtain-authentication-token>`_, then send